Go The Extra Mile: How To Prepare For And Stand Out In Your Next Interview

-Also remember to carry all of the material you wish to showcase.
+Also, remember to carry all of the material you wish to showcase.
 While we have moved past the age of physical CVs, it is worthwhile to have a couple of hard copies.
-If you have a design portfolio, put it in logical sequence and spruce it up a bit before you present.
-Always keep your LinkedIn profile up to date and have the URL to your profile on every piece of work you present.
+If you have a design portfolio, put it in a logical sequence and spruce it up a bit before you present.
+Always keep your LinkedIn profile up to date and have the URL to your profile on every piece of work you present..

 Preparing For A Technical Interview